barnabasSol/amaga_ui/README.md

 # Flutter Project Setup

-This project is structured to ensure a clean architecture and separation of concerns.
+This project is structured to ensure a clean architecture and separation of concerns along with repository pattern to abstract buisness logic in the respective features.

 ## Project Structure